 As far as pants go, Dickies really makes mediocre women pants.
-Carhartt’s best option here are their crawford pants.
+Carhartt’s best option here is their Crawford pants.

 Mid-rise, stretchy and flexible (letting you move freely, instead of being stiff like a lot of other work pants.)
-The pockets might be a bit less in numbers, but the agility and freedom you get is worth it.
-Also, the seaming work is well done!
+The pockets might be a bit less in numbers, but the agility and freedom you get are worth it.
+Also, seaming work is well done!

 As for Dickies, you can see that a lot of women seem a bit dissatisfied with their work pants here.